The Smart(er) City

 Computational Urban Design and Analysis

 At KPF Urban Interface, we are interested in both the future of cities, AND the future of how cities are designed.
 Whereas tech companies strive to rapidly prototype designs, large-scale master planning takes days, weeks, or even months to create a single option.
-With this bottleneck in mind, the KFPui team has developed a computational methodology capable of generating tens of thousands of designs, applying data science and machine learning workflows to aid analysis, and developing web apps (Scout, CityBot) to engage stakeholders and solicit feedback from a broader audience.
+With this bottleneck in mind, the KFPui team has developed a computational methodology (sometimes referred to as "Generative Design") capable of producing tens of thousands of designs, applying data science and machine learning workflows to aid analysis, and developing web apps (Scout, CityBot) to engage stakeholders and solicit feedback from a broader audience.
 This approach allows a cross-disciplinary team to quickly explore high performing scenarios capable of addressing the complexities of the 21st century city.

 Our process starts with a question: Can the "smart city" be more than technology grafted onto a traditional design?
 By privileging performance over form, and merging the concerns of human experience (comfort, daylight, visual interest) with functional efficiency (sustainability, building efficiency, access to transit and green spaces), we are able to embed computational intelligence directly into the built form of the city.
 This iterative, analytical, simulation-based workflow is the future of architectural and urban design, creating cities that are resilient, flexible, functional, and livable.